Power of the Court to Appoint a Guardian for a Child in Arizona

 Parents have a legally protected interest in the care, custody, and management of their children.
 Freedom of personal choice in matters of family life is a fundamental liberty interest protected by the Fourteenth Amendment.

 The appointment of a guardian ad litem involves only a temporary, limited interference with a liberty interest.
 However, the Fourteenth Amendment protection applies nonetheless.
 When the state seeks to interrupt parental care, custody and management merely, it remains a liberty interest that the state must overcome.

 Guardianship appointment interferes with the parents’ interests.
 By making the appointment, the court substitutes the decisions of a stranger for the parents’ decisions.
 Such an invasion must be justified by an overriding interest of the state.

 Courts Have Inherent Power to Appoint Guardian

 The “parens patriae” doctrine has long recognized the court’s power to protect the interests of children before it.
 The tradition recognizes both the power and the duty of the courts to act in the child’s best interests.
 This jurisdiction is broad, comprehensive, and plenary.

 A criminal court doesn’t frequently have reason to use its protective powers.
 However, when a child is called as a witness in a criminal proceeding, the court can exercise its protective powers.

 Therefore, a criminal court possesses the inherent equitable power to appoint a guardian ad litem for a child witness.
 It can do so whenever necessary to protect the interests of the child.

 No Current Conflict Between Parents’ and Children’s Interests

 The Court of Appeals ruled that the criminal courts have inherent power to appoint a guardian for a child witness.
 However, it found that the tribunal had no basis to exercise that power here.

 Courts appoint guardians when parents are unable or unwilling to advance the child’s best interests in court.
-This can be because of a conflict of interest or other reason.
+This can be because of a conflict of interest or other reasons.